nickbar01234/sorting-algorithms/README.md

 3) Quick sort - I implemented default quick sort and randomized quick sort.
 For the default version, I used the rightmost element of the subarray as the pivot.
 I implemented the randomized version when I have ensured that the default version works correctly.
-I used **numpy** to generate a random index in the subarray and swap the value at this index and the value at the rightmost index.
-Finally, run quicksort as normal.
+For randomized quicksort, I precomuted a list of random indices (0 to the length of the array) with the same size as the array.
+Then, quicksort is executed by passing in the list of indices as pivot.
 4) Min heap - I first implemented building a heap.
 For the heap, I transformed the input set so that every element is shifted by one index (the 0-th index stores `None`).
 This simplified the math operations during `heapify`.
 For